isaccanedo/amazon-ssm-quickstart/README.md

-# Quarkus demo: Amazon SSM Client
+# Demonstração do Quarkus: Amazon SSM Client

 This example showcases how to use the AWS SSM client with Quarkus.
 As a prerequisite install [AWS Command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).